Complete Golf Store Business Logo

 Factors That Influence The Accuracy of Your Simulator

-Please bear in mind that we are not saying in any way that an affordable golf simulator is not accurate, as we believe technology allows all packages to provide at least a minimal level of accuracy.
-Instead, we are just saying that an entry-level golf simulator will probably be slightly less accurate than a more expensive one.
+Please bear in mind that we are not saying in any way that an affordable golf simulator is not accurate, as we believe modern technology allows all packages to provide at least a minimal level of accuracy.
+We are saying that an entry-level simulator will probably be slightly less accurate than a more expensive one.

 Let's now cover some of the most important factors that affect the level of accuracy of a simulator!